Troublor/darcher/README.md

 After that, the experiment will start.

 **Note**: Some DApps may take some time to initialize, so it may wait for a while after docker compose services are started.
 (You may see `Waiting for services in docker ready...` in the console).

+**Note**: During the experiment running, please don't minimize the window of the browser in VirtualBox, or the VirtualBox itself.
+Minimizing the windows would break the web testing process.

 Each experiment will take one hour, but you can interrupt the experiment and see partial results. **To interrupt the experiment**, press `CTRL-C` to send `SIGINT` signal.
 If the experiment is interrupted, you need to manually stop the docker-compose services using `yarn workspace @darcher/examples cleanup:<subject>`.